 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue this is a reasonable measure of rehabilitation performance.
+This is the percentage of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with ADL's often correlates with better rehabilitation.

 Scores for Utica, NY